ics-software-engineering/nextjs-example-form/index.md

 $ npm install
 ```

 Fifth, create a `.env` file from the `sample.env`.
-Set the `DATABASE_URL` variable to match your PostgreSQL database.
+Set the `DATABASE_URL` variable to match your PostgreSQL database you created in the first step.
+See the Prisma docs [Connect your database](https://www.prisma.io/docs/getting-started/setup-prisma/add-to-existing-project/relational-databases/connect-your-database-typescript-postgresql).
 Then run the Prisma migration `npx prisma migrate dev` to set up the PostgreSQL tables.

 ```
 $ npx prisma migrate dev